broadinstitute/ukbb_qc/ukbb_qc/release/data_dict_summaries.md

 - Proportion singletons
 - Proportion bi-allelic variants

 The thresholds were chosen to maximize sensitivity and specificity based on the metrics listed above.
 Final thresholds were RF true positive bin of <b>90</b> in well covered intervals for single nucleotide variants and <b>75</b> in well covered intervals for indels.
+The corresponding RF filtering thresholds were 0.061026613170892155 for SNPs and 0.06405981151588196 for indels (probabilities of being a true positive variant).

 ### Variant hard filters
 Two hard filters were also used to exclude variants: